KijeviGombooc/food-ordering-system/README.md

 The script will be written to the location: [./sql/generated/hibernate_schema.sql](./sql/generated/hibernate_schema.sql)

+The last version of this script can be found at [./sql/hibernate_schema.sql](./sql/hibernate_schema.sql)

 ## Data of database

 After applying the above mentioned schema, the database needs to be populated.
 AN example data can be found at [./sql/insert_data.sql](./sql/insert_data.sql)